COSC3020/isomorphism-connectivity-ross223/README.md

 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

-Assume that grpahs A and B are isomorphic which means that there is a bijection between the two graphs.
-This means for all nodes in A, there is a one to one and onto funciton such that each node can be mapped to exactly one node in B, with no nodes remaining.

-Now assume that graph A has 4 nodes a, b, c, d with edges between (a, b), (b, c), and (c, d).
+Assume that graph A has 4 nodes a, b, c, d with edges between (a, b), (b, c), and (c, d).
 To be isomorphic to B, there must be a one-to-one and onto funtion such that each node in A can be mapped to exactly one node in B. Therefore, if we take grpah B to have 4 nodes e, f, g, h with edges between (e, f), (f, g), and (g, h), a bijection